msimms/OpenWorkoutWeb/README.md

 * Beginnings of statistical analysis.
 * Ability to switch between metric and imperial units.
 * Code refactoring to support multiple frameworks (cherrypy and flask).

+### 0.5
+* Automated data analysis, i.e. an activity is automatically analyzed when the upload is complete or when it has been updated by the mobile application.
+The results are cached for efficiency.
+* Automatic identification of different workout types, such as tempo and interval runs and bike rides.
+* Better support for the flask web application framework.

 ## Social
 Twitter: [@StraenApp](https://twitter.com/StraenApp)